Camp Ivy - Dog training in Portland, Oregon

 Services & Methods

-Camp Ivy Half Day: : I will safely pick your puppy up and keep them for 4 hours for appropriate socialization, training, and skills.
-I load video and photo updates either to Instagram or a private Google Drive, if requested.
-The documentation not only gives you a snapshot of what we’re up to that day, but also helps you learn how to continue growing their skills.
-You will also receive all of my puppy training outlines on training techniques, puppy basics (mouthing, potty, jumping, etc.) and basic skills as they grow (recall, leash manners, stay, and more)!
+Camp Ivy Half-Day: : I will safely pick your puppy up and keep them for 4 hours for appropriate socialization, training, and skills.
+I will send you video and photo updates from the session.
+The documentation not only gives you a snapshot of what we're up to that day, but also helps you learn how to continue growing their skills.
+You will also receive all of my puppy training outlines on techniques, puppy basics (mouthing, potty, jumping, etc.) and basic skills as they grow (recall, leash manners, stay, and more)!
 Long term, as they age into adulthood while continuing at Camp Ivy, they will solidify and expand their learning & skills.

 When you first schedule, I will call at least 48 hours prior to service.
 Our conversation is to ensure that we are a good match for my training techniques and to cover behaviors you need addressed, and any questions you may have about my services!
 Pricing is $180 per 4 hour session (includes travel).
 Multiple sessions can be purchased at one time.